-Pontoon boat anchors come in all kinds of shapes and sizes and usually do not look like sailors tattoo you are used to seeing.
+Pontoon boat anchors come in all shapes and sizes and usually do not look like sailors tattoo you are used to seeing.
 These days they are designed to be lite and efficient, so knowing your pontoon boat weight is not as important as it used to be.

 Pontoon Boat Anchor Types